 Section 49 of the Act provides that it is an offence for a person to fail to comply with a requirement to provide information under Section 10, unless that person has a reasonable excuse for failing to do so.

 Councils should make reasonable efforts to resolve disagreements when record holders refuse to disclose them.
-Informal or independent conciliation might be considered, depending on the circumstances and reasons given for refusal.
-Any refusal to disclose information and the steps taken to resolve this should be clearly recorded
+Any refusal to disclose information and the steps taken to resolve this and efforts to escalate should be clearly recorded.